cvdnn/xlang/README.md

-# imgz
+# xlang

-This is a image util package.
+This is a python util package.